Macapuno

-Macapuno or coconut sport is a naturally occurring coconut cultivar which has an abnormal development of the endosperm.
+Macapuno, also called coconut sport, is a naturally occurring coconut cultivar that has an abnormal development of the endosperm.
 The result of this abnormal development is a soft translucent jelly-like flesh that fills almost the entire central cavity of coconut seeds, with little to no coconut water.

 Macapuno was first described scientifically from wild specimens in 1931 by Edwin Copeland.
 They were cultivated commercially in the Philippines after the development of the "embryo rescue" in vitro culture technology in the 1960s by Emerita V. De Guzman.
+Although called coconut sport, this mutation is not necessarily a sport in the botanical sense of a mutation arising in part of an adult plant; it may have arisen originally in a seed.
 It has become an important crop in coconut-producing countries and is now widely used in the cuisines of Southeast Asia and the Pacific Islands.

 Name

 The name macapuno (also spelled makapuno) is derived from Tagalog makapuno, the local name of the phenotype in the Philippines, meaning "characterized by being full", a reference to the way the endosperm in macapuno coconuts fill the interior hollow of coconut seeds.

 In Indonesia, the name kelapa puan means female coconut in the Indonesian language, referring to the relatively softer texture of the fruit flesh compared to regular coconut.
-Kelapa kopyor means scrambled coconut in the Javanese language, referring to when eggs are shaken, mixing the white and yellow part.
+Kelapa kopyor means scrambled coconut in the Javanese language, referring to when eggs are shaken, mixing the albumen (white) and yolk (yellow).
 The coconut is named so because of the white yellowish colour and "cluttered" texture.
-Kelapa lilin means "wax coconut" in the Indonesian language and is probably a different cultivar.
+Kelapa lilin means "wax coconut" in the Indonesian language.
+These three coconut mutations have different properties but are frequently confused.

 It is also known as dong kathi in Cambodia, thairu tengai in India, niu garuk in Papua New Guinea, pia in Polynesia, dikiri pol in Sri Lanka, maprao kathi (มะพร้าว กะทิ) in Thailand, and dừa sáp ('wax coconut') in Vietnam.